nathamanath/blog/articles/bt-openzone.md

 Is saved as `/etc/network/if-up.d/bt`.

-_`BT_USERNAME` and `BT_PASSWORD` are set as environment variables, and of course the file must be executable._
+*`BT_USERNAME` and `BT_PASSWORD` are set as environment variables, and the file must be executable.*

 This is all it takes.
 My script is run each time I join a network.
 It checks for the correct SSID, and if it matches that of a BT hotspot it logs me in.

 This works on Ubuntu 16.
-Now to sort this out on the mac aswell.
+Now to sort this out on the mac as well.

 ### And OSX?!!?

-It's bit more of a faff to make a OSX do the same thing.
-I need to change the shell script to make it work on a mac.
-And convincing OSX to run this script for me at the right time requires more research.
+It turned out to be a bit more of a faff to make a OSX do the same thing.

-OSX does not have iwconfig, so I need to find another way to get the current SSID.
-This will be done with `airport`
+Firstly OSX does not have `iwconfig`, so I need to find another way to get the current network's SSID.
+This will be done with `airport` cli.

 Here Is the revised script: